Margerison McCann Team Management Profile

 What is the Margerison McCann Team Management Profile?

-The Margerison McCann Team Management Profile is a model that is designed by Dr. Charles J. Margerison and Dr. Dick J. McCann.
-It is created intending to assess the working preferences of team members, but it can additionally be used to evaluate individuals’ and organizations’ working preferences.
+The Margerison McCann Team Management Profile is a model that is designed by Dr. Charles J. Margerison and Dr. Dick J. McCann, based on the work of Carl Jung, and has a trademark by TMS Development International.
+It is created intending to assess the working and individual preferences of team members, but it can additionally be used to evaluate individuals’ and organizations’ working preferences and types of work.

 In order to identify working preferences, utilizers of the model are expected to fill in a questionnaire of the Margerison McCann Team Management Profile, and based on the results, the working preferences are more in detailed described.
 The result can next to identifying the working preferences also be used for identifying elements for professional development.

 The Margerison McCann Team Management Profile assesses eight different types of roles to which team members can adapt.
 It is important to note that all roles are required in a team for a successful collaboration and for achieving team results that go beyond expectations.

 According to the model, if team members can work in their working preferences, the organization is most like going to benefit from the results.
 Because every member can focus on their strengths, while maintaining their weaknesses, the team achieve the best results.

 It does not mean that weaknesses should not be improved, but because an individual has the chance to focus on its strengths, their weaknesses will gradually develop without compromising other work.

 After the completion of the questionnaire, participants tend to demonstrate one of the following eight roles: reporter-adviser, creator-innovator, explorer-promoter, assessor-developer, thruster-organizer, concluder-producer, controller-inspector, or upholder-maintainer.
 The model also includes one central activity that integrates the roles.
 All roles will be described more in detail in the next section of this article and are shown in the mccann team management wheel.